glassrye/smush/README.md

 Smush is just a simple utility that uses the Gzip library to do the following:

-o Look into a directory and match file names based on CLI flag o It can/will also watch for files with a specific suffix (.log, .txt, etc.) o There is a default file match that is yesterday's date that follows this format: o 2023-05-28 (YYYY-MM-DD) o The match string is configurable but you are only allowed one match string
+- Look into a directory and match file names based on CLI flag
+- It can/will also watch for files with a specific suffix (.log, .txt, etc.)
+- There is a default file match that is yesterday's date that follows this format:
+  - 2023-05-28 (YYYY-MM-DD)
+- The match string is configurable but you are only allowed one match string

 - You can run this as a daemon or as a one off via cron or what have you.